flo-pritzy/Advanced-methods-in-big-data-THONNEAU-SAVONIK-PRITZY/README.md

      <br/>   **Model_RF.ipynb**
      <br/>   **Models_KNN.ipynb**
      <br/>   **Models_SVM.ipynb** which is composed of the methods seen in progress with E.Gallic with LDA, Random Forest, KNN and SVM

+  <br/> the original database was sent by we transfer, this is the file : opioid_use_data.csv